hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 ```
 save and exit nano with `Control O` `Control X`.

-Make the system notice these changes in fstab:
+Make the operating system notice these new changes in fstab:
 ```
 sudo systemctl daemon-reload
 ```
 Attempt to mount the disks via `fstab`.
-You should something like the output below.
+You should see something like the output below.
 If not, immediatelty re-edit fstab and comment out the lines and save `fstab` before you then fix what
 has happened by cross-checking all of the relevant lines !
 And repeat this step.
 ```
 sudo mount -v -a
 ```
-should look something like this:
+which should yield something like this:
 ```
 /proc                    : already mounted /boot/firmware           : already mounted